Projects, Units & Initiatives

-Lawyers who represent teenagers charged with serious crimes bear responsibility for pushing the system—at all points along the continuum of a case–to provide age-appropriate responses.
-It is for this reason that the Legal Aid Society, the largest public defender office in the country, has provided specialized representation for teenagers prosecuted in Criminal Court and Family Court.
-Our specialized practice in both forums grew out of a recognition that the fundamental developmental differences between adolescents and adults demanded a specialized approach to legal representation.
+Lawyers who represent teenagers charged with crimes bear responsibility for pushing the system—at all points along the continuum of a case–to provide age-appropriate responses.
+It is for this reason that the Legal Aid Society, the largest public defender office in the country, provides specialized representation for teenagers prosecuted in Criminal Court and Family Court.
+Our specialized practice grew out of a recognition that the fundamental developmental differences between adolescents and adults demand a specific, tailored expertise and approach to legal representation.
 Our multi-pronged approach to representing youth consists of individual, interdisciplinary case representation, city and state policy and legislative advocacy, and advocacy with administrative agencies.
-The Legal Aid Society’s role as the primary defender in New York City provide us with a unique ability to track trends and categories of need in the adolescent population across the city.
+The Legal Aid Society’s role as the primary defender in New York City provides us with a unique ability to track trends and categories of need in the adolescent population across the City.
 A key to our success in case outcomes for young clients lies in the fact that courtroom advocacy is only one piece of our representational model.

-In addition to developing all possible theories of a legal defense, the defense team begins to gather relevant information about the client’s strengths and needs at the inception of the representation.
-This aids in the prompt referral for services and solutions the client and his family may have been seeking but could not obtain, such as substance abuse or mental health treatment, special education services, after-school programming, or a more appropriate school setting.
+In addition to early casework to develop all possible theories of a legal defense, the defense team gathers relevant information about the client’s strengths and needs.
+This aids in the prompt referral for services and solutions the client and client’s family may have been seeking but could not obtain, such as substance abuse or mental health treatment, special education services, after-school programming, or a more appropriate school setting.
 As a result, we are able to develop a service plan, providing wide ranging benefits: it creates a plan that can be presented to the court to support applications for release, it allows the client to demonstrate that he or she is amenable to treatment or services, it can stabilize family dynamics, and it can be utilized in negotiations for disposition.

 In addition to direct client representation, our adolescent defense experts, in collaboration with our Special Litigation Units, actively engage in policy and legislative work on the City and State level.
 We played an active role in the passage of the Raise the Age legislation and the NYC Student Safety Act.
 We regularly engage in policy conversations addressing court-involved adolescents, mental health services for youth and families, the educational needs of court-involved youth, incarceration conditions for young people and the school to prison pipeline.

 Set the Record Straight

 Despite Family Court protections, at times former clients are required to disclose Juvenile Delinquency arrests and adjudications for employment and educational opportunities.
-Set the Record Straight (STRS) is a Juvenile Rights Practice post-disposition project designed to ensure that youth arrested for juvenile delinquencies and youth removed to Family Court from Criminal Court do not face unlawful discrimination by employers, schools, and law enforcement agencies due to their juvenile delinquency arrests or dispositions.
-STRS will: (1) assist clients with clearing complicated arrest histories, (2) file motions to seal records in Family Court; (3) counsel youth on confidentiality, sealing and expungement laws to enable youth to access higher education and to enter the job market free from unlawful discrimination; and (4) advocate for legislation and policies that strengthen confidentiality, sealing and expungement.
+Set the Record Straight (STRS) is a Juvenile Rights Practice post-disposition project designed to ensure that youth arrested for juvenile delinquencies and youth removed to Family Court from Criminal Court do not face unlawful discrimination by employers, schools, or law enforcement agencies due to their juvenile delinquency arrests or dispositions.
+STRS: (1) assists clients with clearing complicated arrest histories, (2) files motions to seal records in Family Court; (3) counsels youth on confidentiality, sealing and expungement laws to enable youth to access higher education and to enter the job market free from unlawful discrimination; and (4) advocates for legislation and policies that strengthen confidentiality, sealing and expungement.
 Given the advent of Raise the Age and the concurrent increase in removal cases, STRS is poised to assist clients whose cases have been removed to and are disposed of in the Family Court.

-The need for this work is invaluable to former clients like KB.
+STRS’ work is invaluable to former clients like KB.
 KB was denied employment by the Department of Education because it found two open 2007 juvenile offender arrests, both of which had never even been filed in any court and should have been sealed many years earlier, on his fingerprint report (aka RAP sheet).
 KB has never been convicted or adjudicated delinquent for any crime.
-After many unsuccessful attempts to resolve this matter on his own by contacting the family court, the criminal court and the District Attorney’s office, KB was referred to the Juvenile Rights Practice (JRP) for assistance.
+After many unsuccessful attempts to resolve this matter on his own by contacting the Family Court, the Criminal Court and the District Attorney’s office, KB was referred to the Juvenile Rights Practice (JRP) for assistance.
 JRP determined that both of these juvenile arrests were sealed and in fact had not been prosecuted.
-Through the persistent advocacy of the attorney, Division of Criminal Justice Service sealed both arrests and destroyed KB’s fingerprints, freeing him to pursue his employment aspirations.
+Through the persistent advocacy of the attorney, NYS Division of Criminal Justice Service sealed both arrests and destroyed KB’s fingerprints, freeing him to pursue his employment aspirations.

-Experts are regularly retained as part of the trial and hearing preparation.
-Retaining an expert in the case of ER, a 15 year old adolescent who came to the attention of the court via a delinquency docket, made the difference.
-ER presented as a cognitively challenged youth who was in a District 75 school and was diagnosed with Autism Spectrum Disorder.
-The team utilized an expert to assist in our representation of ER, an approach we regularly use with great success.
+The experience of our clients reveals the quality of our representation.
+ER, a 15 year old adolescent who came to the attention of the court via a delinquency docket presented as a cognitively challenged youth who was in a District 75 school and was diagnosed with Autism Spectrum Disorder.
+Our team utilized an expert to assist in our representation of ER, an approach we regularly use with great success.
 The team retained a psychologist to assess ER’s cognitive capacity.
 In an effort to preserve his parole status, the JRP attorney, social workers, and educational advocate ensured that ER was in the appropriate mental health services and worked with the Department of Education to obtain the appropriate school placement.
 The paralegal served as a translator and also gathered records so that the team could examine all relevant history and plan accordingly.
 As result of the team’s hard work, the attorney was able to effectively litigate this case and obtain a pre-fact finding Adjournment in Contemplation of Dismissal and get ER the appropriate educational placement and services.

 When a crossover case is filed in family court, JRP represents the client on the child welfare case as well as the juvenile delinquency case, the Juvenile Rights team has extensive knowledge of the law and practice on both matters.
 That knowledge base is critical at all stages of these matters that often are pending simultaneously.
 Our representation of AS, a client who had dual contact with Family Court, demonstrated exceptional skill, and knowledge of the two systems.
-When AS was arrested for serious assault charges about that same time the Administration for Children’s Services (ACS) filed a neglect petition against her mother and removed from her mother’s care by ACS.
+When AS was arrested for serious assault charges at about that same time the Administration for Children’s Services (ACS) filed a neglect petition against her mother and removed her from her mother’s care.
 Our team, a social worker and an attorney, met with our client in the hospital prior to any formal charges filed in Family Court and developed a plan consistent with her position.
 We referred her to a program that provided intensive in-home services to youth and their families.
-We advocated with her treatment team to develop a thoughtful plan for continued out patient care and we filed a motion for an emergency hearing to return AS to her mother’s home, ACS consented to her returning home on that case.
-Additionally, the Presentment Agency consented to a parole of AS based on the services our team expertly set up in a very short period of time.
+We advocated with her treatment team to develop a thoughtful plan for continued outpatient care and we filed a motion for an emergency hearing to return AS to her mother’s home.
+Additionally, ACS consented to a parole of AS based on the services our team expertly set up in a very short period of time.
 AS remained in her home and engaged in the intensive services during the pendency of both cases and in a short period of time both cases were favorably resolved.